-Chairside Economical Restorations of Esthetic Ceramic (CEREC®) has transformed how dentists can deliver crowns, onlays, inlays and veneers.
-Instead of waiting weeks for the cap after root canal therapy, you can have your crown delivered in the same visit as your procedure.
-The CEREC® machine creates a restoration in under an hour, and is ready to be placed perfectly inside your mouth without a second office visit.
-With CEREC® Dr. John Krell and Dr. Matt Guerre provide aesthetic and durable same day restorations at their Houston dental office.
+Chairside Economical Restorations of Esthetic Ceramic (CEREC®) has transformed how dentists can deliver crowns, onlays, inlays, and veneers.
+Instead of waiting weeks for a crown after a root canal, you can have it placed during the same visit.
+The CEREC® machine can create a restoration in under an hour, and it will be ready to be perfectly placed inside your mouth without a second office visit.
+With CEREC®, Dr. John Krell can provide beautiful and durable same day restorations at their Houston dental office.

 How Does CEREC Work?

-CEREC® works by using a scan to make a digital impression of your teeth to fashion your restoration.
-Computer-assisted tools and a milling machine turn a piece of ceramic into the final product.
-The dental restoration comes out as strong as lab-generated restorations and color- matched to blend in with surrounding teeth.
+CEREC® works by using a digital impression of your teeth to design and fashion your restoration.
+This impression is given to computer-assisted tools and a milling machine that can quickly turn a piece of ceramic into the final product.
+The dental restoration will come out as strong as a lab-generated restoration and it will even be color- matched to blend in with your surrounding teeth.
 It will look just like a natural tooth and enhance the beauty of your smile.

 The Proven Benefits of CEREC®

 Restorations made by CEREC® are durable, especially for people who take care of their teeth.
-They will also ensure your bite is correct as it can fill gaps left by missing teeth.
-One of the greatest advantages of CEREC® is its minimally-invasive nature that saves as much natural tooth as possible in each procedure.
-Crowns, inlays and onlays, bridges, and other cosmetic dental restorations look just like real teeth, are permanent, and will enhance the natural beauty of your smile.
+They will also ensure that your bite is aligned as it can fill in gaps left by missing teeth.
+One of the greatest advantages of CEREC® is its minimally invasive nature that saves as much of your natural tooth as possible.
 Other benefits include:

 - Less injections and discomfort